openinfrastructure/terraform-google-multinic/README.md

 Functionality:

  * [ILB as Next Hop][ilb-nh] for high availability and reliability.
+ * Auto-healing with persistence of established TCP connections.
+ * Auto scaling based on CPU utilization.
+See [Autoscaler][autoscaler] for details.
  * Virtual wire behavior, traffic ingress to eth0 egresses eth1 and vice-versa.
  * Separate health checks for load balancing and auto-healing.
- * Auto-healing with persistence of established TCP connections.
  * Cloud logging with structured log examples.
  * Fast startup and shutdown, no packages installed.
  * Systemd integration for easier control and logging.